lostkuma/IronHack16s/README.md

 Please visit GitHub for the complete code here: [https://github.com/lostkuma/iron-hack-project/](https://github.com/lostkuma/iron-hack-project/)

-This is a Web App to help people finding fresh and cheap vegetables for Indiana Area.
+This is a Web App to help people find fresh and cheap vegetables for Indiana Area.

 The App uses Google Map API combined with open datasets to display features for local food markets regarding to vegetables.
 Those features include but not limited to: freshness, price, open hours, distance, predicted transportation time, parking lot accessibility, customer ratings, service, etc. for a single store.
 As well as the comparison function over these features for multiple stores.